Uninsured Motorist Coverage Explained: Do You Need It in 2026?

 Exchange information with the other driver if they remain at the scene.
 Get their name, contact information, driver's license number, and insurance information (or note that they have none).
 Never admit fault or make statements about the accident beyond factual descriptions.

-For hit-and-run accidents, note the direction the vehicle fled, a description of the vehicle and driver, and any identifying features like bumper stickers or damage.
+For hit-and-run accidents, note the direction the vehicle fled, a description of the vehicle and driver, and any identifying features.
 Most UM policies require evidence of physical contact with the fleeing vehicle to approve claims.

 Notifying Your Insurance Company

-Contact your insurer promptly—ideally within 24 hours.
+Contact your insurer promptly—ideally within 24 to 72 hours, depending on your policy terms.
 Delays in reporting can complicate claims or even result in denial.
+Some states like New York set a 30-day deadline for UM claim notification, so always check your policy and act quickly.
 Provide your claim representative with all documentation you collected at the scene.

 Your insurer will investigate whether the other driver truly was uninsured.
 This may involve checking state databases, contacting the other driver, or verifying information with law enforcement.
 The investigation typically takes several days to a few weeks.